Scottish war memorials: Care for memorials

-Once the memorials were erected and unveiled the committee who raised them then passed them into the care of another organisation.
-In the case of the civic memorials they were passed on to the local Municipal Corporation or County Council who still maintain them to this day (as Unitary Authorities) through the local community council.
-Often the local branch of the Royal British Legion Scotland or other local volunteers help with the maintenance and upkeep of the civic memorials.
-The Royal British Legion Scotland also run an annual campaign called the "Best Kept War Memorial".
+After the memorials are erected and unveiled, the committee who raised them often passes them into the care of another organisation.
+In the case of civic memorials, they are passed on to the local Municipal Corporation or County Council who continues their maintenance (as Unitary Authorities) through the local community council.
+Oftentimes, the local branch of the Royal British Legion Scotland or other local volunteers help with the maintenance and upkeep of civic memorials.
+The Royal British Legion Scotland also runs an annual campaign called the "Best Kept War Memorial".

-Non-civic memorials are often in the care of churches, or clubs or private companies.
-When these organisations leave a building, refurbish it or close then the future of the war memorials in their care is not always assured.
+Non-civic memorials often remain in the care of churches, clubs, or private companies.
+When these organisations leave a building, refurbish it, or close, the future of war memorials in their care is not always assured.

-Since the 1960s church mergers and closures have sometimes meant that memorials integral to the buildings have been lost when the building has been demolished.
-Sometimes a new memorial is created to replace the old one such as at St George's Church in Edinburgh.
-Sometimes photographs of the memorials are all that is left.
-Greenside Church in Edinburgh have photographs of the memorial windows of St James's which were demolished along with the building in 1975.
+Since the 1960s, church mergers and closures have sometimes meant that memorials integral to the buildings have been lost when the building was demolished.
+Sometimes, new memorials are created to replace old ones, such as at St George's Church in Edinburgh.
+In other cases, photographs of old memorials are all that remain when they are lost.
+Greenside Church in Edinburgh has photographs of the memorial windows of St James's, which were demolished along with the building in 1975.

 The roll of honour from St Mungo's Church is in private hands after it was left for salvage when the Lockhart Memorial Church in Edinburgh dissolved in 1984.

-Other private memorials are at risk too.
-A roll of honour in Livingston was recovered from a rubbish skip after the Social Club it was in was refurbished in 2008 and the memorial was thrown away.
+Similarly, a roll of honour in Livingston was recovered from a rubbish skip after the Social Club it was in was refurbished in 2008 and the memorial was thrown away.